 Here are some BIOS USB boot settings and tips to help you achieve a successful boot from USB.

-- Switch on or off USB keyboard support
+- Switch on or off USB keyboard support.

-- Turn off Fast Boot
+- Turn off Fast Boot.

-- Disable USB 2.0 support (last resort, this will default to USB 1.1)
+- Disable USB 3.2, 3.1, 3.0 or 2.0 support (last resort, as this will default to super slow USB 1.1).

-Other tips to help you Boot from USB:
+Other Tips to help you Boot from USB

-- Sometimes a USB drive may go undetected at startup.
+- Sometimes a USB flash drive may go undetected at startup.
 If your drive has an LED, ensure that it either flashes or remains solid during system post.
 If the drive does not respond, remove the drive, then power the system completely down for 15 seconds, reinsert the drive and try again.

 - Some laptops using a PCMCIA slot may have troubles booting.
 You may have to tell Linux to ignore PCMCIA during boot.
 You can do this in the syslinux.cfg file by simply adding "nopcmcia" to the default boot options or by using a Linux Cheat Codes before boot.

 Also, be sure to check out the BIOS USB boot options section for additional tips and help getting your external storage device to boot.